bcgsc/ntEdit/README.md

 ntEdit is a fast and scalable genomics application for polishing genome assembly drafts, with best performance on long read assemblies.
 It simplifies polishing, variant detection* and "haploidization" of gene and genome sequences with its re-usable Bloom filter design.
-We expect ntEdit to have additional applications in fast mapping of simple nucleotide variations between any two individuals or species’ genomes.
+We expect ntEdit to have additional application in fast mapping of simple nucleotide variations between any two individuals or species’ genomes.
 ```diff
 !
 NOTE: In v1.3.1 onwards, the parameter k is automatically detected from supplied Bloom filters
 ```

-* **SARS-CoV-2 evolution in human hosts**. ntEdit v1.3.4 was used to map nucleotide variation between the first published coronavirus isolate from Wuhan in early January and over 200,000 SARS-CoV-2 genomes sampled from around the globe during the 2020 COVID-19 pandemic.
+* **SARS-CoV-2 evolution in human hosts**. ntEdit v1.3.4 was used to map nucleotide variation between the first published coronavirus isolate from Wuhan in early January and over 200,000 SARS-CoV-2 genomes sampled from around the globe during the COVID-19 pandemic.
 [Additional maps are available.](https://bcgsc.github.io/SARS2/)
 ![SARS-CoV-2 evolution in human hosts](https://bcgsc.github.io/SARS2/fig1.png?raw=true)